-So what does Twitter offer your business and how the hashtag do you use it effectively?
+So what does Twitter offer your business?
+And how-in-the-hashtag does one use it effectively?

-Twitter has a clean layout, an easy process, and is establishing itself as one of the richest social media marketing tools for businesses.
+Twitter has a clean layout and an easy process, and it has established itself as one of the more enduring social media marketing tools for businesses.
 All the top social media platforms (Twitter, Facebook, LinkedIn, Pinterest, Instagram) work to attract brands and all have similarities, and the best strategy is to use the appropriate platforms for your business.

-Check out these 4 ways that it sets itself apart as a quality marketing resource and tips for how to use Twitter effectively.
+Check out these 4 ways that Twitter sets itself apart as a quality marketing resource, each accompanied by a tip for how to use Twitter effectively.

 How to Use Twitter for Business + 4 Twitter Tips

-Learning how to use Twitter for business is not difficult, but if you’re new to Twitter or social media, then it might seem weird, at first.
-For instance, each platform has its own jargon, but the idea is the same.
-Social media gives brands exposure, ad space, and opportunity to interact with clients and potentials.
+Learning how to use Twitter for business is not difficult, but if you’re new to Twitter or social media, then it might seem baffling, at first.
+Every social platform a jargon all its own, but for each the outcomes bear many similarities.
+Social media gives brands exposure, promotional opportunities, and the opportunity to interact with clients and potential clients.

 First, understand that Twitter offers a lot of support for novice social media users via blogs and help pages.
-The platform is conducive to businesses connecting frequently with consumers, and controlling many specifics of their Twitter ad campaigns.
+The platform is conducive to businesses connecting frequently with consumers, and conducive for controlling many specifics of those businesses’ Twitter ad campaigns.
 These are the top 4 ways your business can take advantage of Twitter.

 The raw attraction of social media is the connection you make with customers, am I right?
 All social media platforms connect you to your customers in their daily lives, but Twitter offers closer connections and more frequent engagement.